carolinamattsson/carolinamattsson.github.io/pages/research.md

 ---

 # Research
-As people and companies go about their business, they are leaving a treasure trove of data about the real economy--—down at its most basic unit—--on the servers of payment processing institutions worldwide.
+As people and companies go about their business, they are leaving a treasure trove of data about the real economy--down at its most basic unit—-on the servers of payment processing institutions worldwide.
 We can make sense of this data through the lens of monetary flows.
-My research has made such flows amenable to empirical research down to the level of granularity at which persons and corporations actually transact.
-Individual economic actions come together to create network structure in the economy at larger scales.
+Individual transactions come together to create network structure in the flow of money through the economy as a whole.
 How, exactly, this happens is a compelling question worthy of both empirical and theoretical study.

 ### [Computational Network Science Lab](https://www.computationalnetworkscience.org/)